All Is Well (TV series)

 All Is Well (都挺好) is a Chinese television series that premiered on Zhejiang Television and Jiangsu Television on March 1, 2019.
 The series is directed by Jian Chuanhe, and stars Yao Chen, Ni Dahong, Guo Jingfei, Li Nian, Tony Yang, Gao Xin, and Gao Lu.
-It is an adaptation of Ah Nai's novel, which shares the same title as the show.
+It is an adaptation of Ah Nai's novel of the same name.
 The series depicts the conflicts and struggles of a white-collar worker and her family members.

 Synopsis

 The Su family collapses instantly with the sudden death of Mother Su, revealing unexpected and hidden dangers.
 The problem of caring for the non-assertive but selfish and stingy Father Su, disrupts the peaceful life of his children and their families.
 Finally rid of his wife's control, Father Su Daqiang makes constant and excessive demands on his children.
 Su Mingzhe, the eldest son, returns to China from the United States, determined to support the family.
 He is unable to bear the burden and becomes alienated from his wife and daughter.
 The second son, Su Mingcheng (a NEET), has no regrets.
 He expects to suddenly become rich, which leads to a failure of both his career and his family.
 The youngest daughter, Su Mingyu, is unrecognized by her parents and has severed economic ties with her family since the age of 18.
 She has vowed to draw a line in her dealings with the family, but she is dragged into the quagmire of the Su family once more.
 The family helps each other through continuous crises.
 Ultimately, the members of the Su family realize communication between them cannot be ignored, and the family is once again filled with love.